balena-io/docs/pages/learn/deploy/deploy-with-balena-button.md

 You can further customize the behavior of the **Deploy with balena** button by providing additional URL parameters.
 The following URL parameters are available and may be appended to the `https://dashboard.balena-cloud.com/deploy` link:

 - `repoUrl` - The URL of the project repository.
-If you are placing the deploy button in a GitHub repo then \{{ $names.cloud.lower \}} can auto-determine the `repoUrl` from the referrer info in the HTTP headers.
+If you are placing the deploy button in a GitHub repo then balenaCloud can auto-determine the `repoUrl` from the referrer info in the HTTP headers.
 However on Firefox and with some ad-blockers this may fail.
 We recommend that you populate this query string parameter.
 - `tarballUrl` - The URL of the project tarball.
 Automatically determined from `repoUrl` if not provided.
 - `configUrl` - The URL of the configuration file for the fleet.
 Automatically determined from `repoUrl` if not provided.
 - `defaultDeviceType` - The device type that will be pre-selected in the "Create fleet" modal.
 It defaults to Raspberry Pi 4 if not provided.
 You can find a list of [device types here](../../../reference/hardware/devices/).